kajal-kupale/kajal-kupale/README.md

 </div>

 ## 👩‍💻 About Me
 I am a passionate Computer Science & Engineering (AI & ML) student with a strong interest in building intelligent, user-centric, and scalable applications.
 I enjoy solving real-world problems through Machine Learning, Full-Stack Development while continuously exploring modern technologies and development practices.

-🔹 Strong foundation in Python, Flask, SQL, HTML, CSS, Bootstrap & Tailwind CSS
+  Skilled in Python, Flask, SQL, HTML, CSS, Bootstrap, and Tailwind CSS

-🔹 Experience developing AI-powered applications, Full-Stack projects, and intelligent automation systems through academic projects
+🔹 Built AI-powered applications and Full-Stack projects

-🔹 Worked with OpenCV, MediaPipe, Scikit-Learn, Streamlit, Pandas, NumPy, Git & GitHub
+🔹 Experienced with OpenCV, MediaPipe, Scikit-Learn, Streamlit, Pandas, NumPy, Git, and GitHub

-🔹 Interested in Artificial Intelligence, Full-Stack Development, and Data-Driven Systems
+🔹 Passionate about AI, Full-Stack Development, and Data Analytics

 🎯 Career Goal: To become a skilled Software Engineer and AI Developer by building innovative, scalable, and intelligent solutions that create real-world impact.